 - If you are registering after September 30th of each academic year you must provide a certified driving record from the Iowa Department of Transportation:

-Follow this link to the Iowa DOT website to request a copy of your certified driving record.
-Records are now available online for a fee of $7.
-When you receive the results, forward or take to Liz Vande Kieft in the Center for Global Experiential Learning, 2nd floor North in Geisler Library.
+Visit the Iowa DOT website to request a copy of your certified driving record.
+Records are now available online for a fee of $5.50 plus an online processing fee of $3.00.
+When you receive the results, forward or deliver to Debbie Abel in the Center for Global Experiential Learning, 2nd floor North in Geisler Library.

-- Reserve vehicle: Contact Liz Vande Kieft and she will work with Facilities Planning & Management to secure your reservations.
+- Reserve vehicle: Contact Debbie Abel at 641-628-7477 or email@example.com and she will work with Facilities Planning & Management to secure your reservations.

-- Vehicles are limited, the sooner you request, the better your chance for getting a reservation.
+- Vehicles are limited, the sooner you request, the better your chance of getting a reservation.

-- If you plan to travel the same day and time each week a reservation can be made for this entire time.
-If have to cancel your reservation for any reason be it weather related, sickness or personal—you MUST contact Liz and let her know you will not need the vehicle for that particular date as well as notifying your service-learning site that you won’t be there.
+- If you plan to travel on the same day and time each week a reservation can be made for this entire time.
+If have to cancel your reservation for any reason be it weather-related, sickness or personal—you MUST contact Debbie Abel and let her know you will not need the vehicle for that particular date as well as notifying your service-learning site that you won’t be there.